-New Owners Of 'Sports Illustrated' Set Massive Layoffs, Journalists Rebel
+Mass Layoffs, Chaos At 'Sports Illustrated' Spark Journalists' Rebellion

 Updated at 6:30 p.m.
 ET

-The revered 65-year old Sports Illustrated magazine is in a state of bedlam.
+The revered 65-year-old Sports Illustrated magazine is in a state of bedlam.

-In meetings Thursday afternoon, managers told staff members of the 65-year-old magazine that about half the newsroom would be laid off, according to two people present at the meetings.
+In meetings Thursday afternoon, managers told staff members that about half the newsroom would be laid off, according to two people present at the meetings.

 The new controlling executives include Ross Levinsohn, the controversial former Los Angeles Times CEO.
-The plan as described in the journalists' petition appears to echo an earlier strategy by Levinsohn.
+The plan as described in the journalists' petition appears to echo an earlier strategy by Levinsohn, who was appointed by Maven.
 As publisher of the Los Angeles Times and an investor in a digital outfit called True/Slant, Levinsohn embraced a strategy he termed "gravitas with scale" — a model that was based in part on unpaid contributors and meant job losses for the traditional newsroom journalists in the Tribune publishing chain.

-Levinsohn and his frequent business partner James Heckman, the founder of Maven, were the subject of earlier investigative report by NPR over their business practices.
+Levinsohn and his frequent business partner James Heckman, the founder of Maven, were the subject of an earlier investigative report by NPR over their business practices.
 Levinsohn, Heckman and several associates met with the newsroom Thursday afternoon.

 Today was my last at Sports Illustrated as NBA editor.
 It was a longtime dream to contribute to this brand and I enjoyed (almost) every day of my four years here.
 Working alongside this level of talent was truly an honor.
 I’ll be on the lookout for what’s next.
 DMs are open.— DeAntae Prince (@DeAntae) October 3, 2019